hyperupcall-projects/dev/README.md

 # dev

 My development tool.
-I use this for all my projects.
-It helps with creating new projects from a template and managing the configuration of those projects.
+It helps with creating new projects from a template, managing the configuration of those projects, and more!

 ## TODO

+**Features**
+- prefix by-ecosystem, etc. with numbers (even if it is require hardcoded).
+Check for other number prefixes and error so I don't "wonder why its not working"
+- find better way to manage "dependent errors".
+For example "readme has incorrect contents" should not stop "package.json linting".
+Single boolean for "everything else depends on this failing rule" or string for "ignore everything that depends on this"

+- `start-dev-server`

+**Linting**
 - changelog
-- org: .github repo specific errors
-- org: github test if org has all files archived (fox-archived)
-- org: .github/funding.yml and all file checks for orgs
 - lefthook
-- validate licenses
 - `npm-package-json-lint`
 - packageJson
   - accurate license (read file system)
   - accurate description (read from github?)
 - packageJson.bin alphabetical if object
 - Remove reading of `project.toml`, etc. `foxxo.toml` (`fox-dev.toml`)
-- flag to enable-disable certain checks development
+- flag to enable-disable certain checks during development